altnetseattle/olympia_software_craftsmanship_workshop/Slides/Introduction/Introduction.markdown

 # What are we are going to do
 > * Look at an application with some issues
 > * Figure out how to put tests around the whole thing
-> * Discover some changes in what is neeeded
+> * Discover some changes in what is needed

 # What are we are going to do then
 > * Refactor to a better design